Manifolds with Boundary

 On \(B\) the two maps compose to the identity: \[ \eta \circ \tau\big|_{B} = \tau^{-1} \circ \tau\big|_{B} = \operatorname{id}_{B}. \] Differentiating with the chain rule at any \(x \in B\), \[ D\eta\bigl(\tau(x)\bigr) \circ D\tau(x) = \operatorname{id}, \] so the square matrix \(D\tau(x)\) has a left inverse and is therefore nonsingular at every \(x \in B\).

-The contrast with the topological invariance theorem stated earlier is worth drawing explicitly, because it illustrates a recurring theme: a smooth structure, once present, makes available tools far more elementary than those the bare topology demands.
-The topological statement — that no homeomorphism can identify a neighborhood of an interior point with a neighborhood of a boundary point — resists point-set methods and is proved through the local homology groups of singular homology theory.
-The smooth statement just proved needs none of that: the transition map is differentiable, its derivative is forced to be invertible by the chain rule, and invertibility of the derivative is exactly the hypothesis under which a smooth map is open.
-The same geometric fact — interior and boundary are intrinsic — is reached by two routes of utterly different cost, and the smooth route is the cheap one.
+The contrast with the topological invariance theorem stated earlier is worth drawing explicitly, because it illustrates a recurring theme.
+A smooth structure, once present, makes available tools far more elementary than those the bare topology demands.
+The topological statement says that no homeomorphism can identify a neighborhood of an interior point with a neighborhood of a boundary point.
+It resists point-set methods and is proved through the local homology groups of singular homology theory.
+The smooth statement just proved needs none of that.
+The transition map is differentiable, its derivative is forced to be invertible by the chain rule, and invertibility of the derivative is exactly the hypothesis under which a smooth map is open.
+Two routes of utterly different cost thus reach the same geometric fact, that interior and boundary are intrinsic, and the smooth route is the cheap one.
 This is one of the first concrete dividends of the smooth structure built over the course of these pages, and it is the foundation on which the boundary integral of the next stage of the theory will rest.